kymry/Queueing-and-Statistical-Modelling-Algorithms/README.md

-# SMDE
+# SMDE - Statistical Modeling and Design of Experiments

-Statistical Modeling and Design of Experiments course at UPC Barcelona
+Projects from Statistical Modeling and Design of Experiments course at UPC Barcelona